 compiler is.
 It is therefore not possible to specify precise values, but the following

 - RAM: 100 Bytes

 - ROM: 10-25 KBytes (depending on the functionality used)

 Big systems (including Window Manager and widgets)

-ROM requirements increase according to the number of fonts used in the application.
+ROM requirements increase according to the number of fonts and/or images used in the application.